Current Volunteer Opportunities

 Friday, August 4: Barnes Park Pool (with free night swim) – "Finding Dory." ...
 Read more

-about 2 yearsFourth of July Entertainment & Fireworks
+over 3 yearsFourth of July Entertainment & Fireworks

 Monterey Park will celebrate our American Independence Day holiday on Tuesday, July 4 from 3 to 9 p.m. at Barnes Park.
 This community event features concerts, food and fun for the entire family.
 Free entertainment at the Barnes Park Amphitheater includes the Monterey Park Concert Band; local youth performers Notes for Notes; Caught Looking; as well as local dignitaries and other special guests.
 Also featured will be recognition of military families and new U.S. citizens.
 The fun filled day will conclude with the annual free fireworks show at 9 p.m.